Clean Eating Fudge Recipe

-Add chocolate chips, coconut milk, honey and salt, stir to combine.
-Cover and cook on low 2 hours without stirring.
-It's important that lid remain on during this 2 hours.
+Add chocolate chips, coconut milk, coconut sugar, salt, and coconut oil, stir to combine.
+Next, cover and cook on low 2 hours without stirring.
+It's important that lid remain on during the 2 hours.

-Lightly oil a 1 quart casserole dish.
-Pour fudge into dish, cover and refrigerate 4 hours or until firm.
-Cut into 10 pieces.
+Lightly oil an 8"x8" square pan.
+Pour fudge into pan, cover and refrigerate 4 hours or until firm.
 This fudge is very rich and meant to be eaten on occasion as a treat.